david11133/NASA-Data-Ingestion-Pipeline/README.md

 ## Overview

-This project involves fetching data about near-Earth objects (NEOs) from NASA's NEO API, streaming it to Kafka, and processing it using Apache Spark, with the final goal of storing the data in Cassandra.
-The project is structured to facilitate easy maintenance and scalability.
+This project demonstrates a real-time data streaming and processing pipeline using NASA's NEOWS (Near Earth Object Web Service) APIs to generate dynamic data on near-Earth objects.
+A Python script fetches data from the NEOWS APIs, publishing it to a Kafka topic for efficient management.
+We orchestrate this process with Apache Airflow, scheduling the data generation script to run regularly.
+Spark Structured Streaming is then utilized to consume and modify the data from Kafka, which is ultimately stored in a Cassandra database.
+All components run within Docker containers, ensuring a consistent and scalable development environment.

 ## Data Architecture